How to Wire Fire Alarm System

 What Is a Hardwired Smoke Detector?

-Any electrical fixture or appliance with a circuit cable running directly into an electrical connection box on the item instead of using a cord plugging into an outlet is referred to as “hardwired.”
+Any electrical fixture or appliance with a circuit cable running directly into an electrical connection box on the item instead of using a cord plugging into an outlet is called “hardwired.”
 Hardwired smoke detectors are placed in the same sections of the house as battery-operated smoke detectors and resemble them from the outside.
-Hardwired smoke detectors are different because they have an electrical line that goes behind a wall or ceiling and into the rear of the sensor.
+Hardwired smoke detectors are different because they have an electrical line behind a wall or ceiling and into the rear of the sensor.
 The smoke detector always has electricity thanks to the electrical wire, barring power outages.
 In a power outage, an onboard battery is kept powered by the smoke detector.

 It Is Best to Let a Professional Wire Your Fire Alarm System